inclusivelint/inclusivelint/README.md

 ## Adding new words to the dictionary

-To add new words to the dictionaty, there are two main ways:
+To add new words to the dictionary, there are two main ways:

-### Edit dictionary file
+### Option 1: Edit dictionary file

 You can edit the ```outputRelation.txt``` that is located in ```~/.inclusivelint``` folder.
 Add a line on the end of the file following: